 Excursion destinations and sights around Aachen

-There is a lot to discover in and around Aachen.
-Here you will find excursion destinations in and around Aachen that we have visited ourselves.
+There is a lot to discover in the city and in the surroundings of Aachen.
+Here you will find additional destinations in and around Aachen that we have visited ourselves.
 We also present travel tips from other travel bloggers: